turbot/steampipe-plugin-config/docs/tables/json_key_value.md

 ```

 ### Query using path matching
+Explore which parts are listed in a specific invoice file, allowing you to assess the items included in transactions without manually navigating the JSON file.
 `ltree` also supports additional operators like `~` which can be used to find all `part_no` subkeys:

 ```sql
 select